krasaee/alethic/README.md

 ---

 Stay tuned for more updates and information.
-For involvement opportunities, visit [Alethic ISM GitHub page](https://github.com/quantumwake/alethic) or contact us at krasaee@gmail.com.
+For involvement opportunities, visit [Alethic ISM GitHub page](https://github.com/quantumwake/alethic) or create an issue / comment ticket.